ramzibou0735/aerial-autonomy-stack/docs/AVIONICS.md

 - Put the Holybro Jetson baseboard in recovery mode with the dedicated switch
 - Connect the USB-C port closes to the fan to the computer running `sdkmanager` and power on the board
 - On Step 1, select "Jetson", "Host Machine Ubuntu 22 x86_64", "Target Hardware Jetson Orin NX" (automatically detected), "SDK Version JetPack 6.2.1"
-- On Step 2, under "Target Components", select all "Jetson Linux"
+- On Step 2, under "Target Components", select all "Jetson Linux" (uncheck all others)
 - On the flash dialog after the download, choose "OEM Pre-config", username, password, and "Storage NVMe"
-- Log in, finish the configuration, power off, put the board out of recovery mode and power on again
+- Log in, finish the configuration, power-off, put the board out of recovery mode and power-on again

 Also read [PX4 documentation](https://github.com/PX4/PX4-Autopilot/blob/main/docs/en/companion_computer/holybro_pixhawk_jetson_baseboard.md#flashing-the-jetson-board)

 > [!WARNING]
-> At the time of writing, Snap is broken on JetPack 6, a solution can be found [here](https://forums.developer.nvidia.com/t/chromium-other-browsers-not-working-after-flashing-or-updating-heres-why-and-quick-fix/338891)
+> At the time of writing, Snap is broken on JetPack 6, a fix is suggested [here](https://forums.developer.nvidia.com/t/chromium-other-browsers-not-working-after-flashing-or-updating-heres-why-and-quick-fix/338891)
 > ```sh
 > snap download snapd --revision=24724
 > sudo snap ack snapd_24724.assert